DecisioNaut/2022-12_AoC/README.md

 :snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star::snowflake::star:

-Finally, and for the first year, I found some time to take part in the [Advent of Code](https://adventofcode.com)!
+Finally, and for the first year, I found some time to take part in the [Advent of Code](https://adventofcode.com).
+This repo is the landing zone for my code.
+But what's the **Advent of Code**?

 The Advent of Code is a yearly, seasonal series of **coding puzzles**:
 - **Every day**, from the 1st to the 25th of December, a new puzzle is being published.